 A word of warning: Shade names differ depending on the brand.
-“Never assume the name for one foundation will be the same match for another,” advises Ariane Jaksch, former education manager at Smashbox.
+“Never assume the name for one foundation will be the same match for another,” advises Ariane Jaksch, a former education manager at Smashbox.
 Helpful much?
 Although using them as a reference is still a good trick to employ, continues Froom.

 “I look at the existing foundations I own that I know match my skin, and then I use them as a reference point.
-They often have shade names that refer to light or medium tones, so help to give a steer when brands start labeling their foundations things like light beige, medium beige, warm beige, porcelain ivory and natural ivory.”
+They often have shade names that refer to light or medium tones, so help to give a steer when brands start labeling their foundations light beige, medium beige, warm beige, porcelain ivory, and natural ivory.”

 It’s also where you need to get back on Google so you can take a look at the shades snapped on people’s skin: There’s only so much a smear on a white background can do.
 If you’re still in doubt, choose the shade that’s slightly lighter; you can always add a liquid bronzer or build up color elsewhere with your makeup.
 It’s much easier to do it that way than tone down a foundation that’s too dark.

 Most brands now offer tailored questionnaires and surveys online so they can direct you to their foundation best suited to you—Estée Lauder, BareMinerals, Cover FX, for example.
 If you know you like a specific brand or have used a formula from them in the past that suits your skin, it’s the best place to start.
 There are a zillion foundations out there, but there’s a lot to be said for staying brand loyal, too.